CensoredUsername/dynasm-rs/README.md

 The purpose of this tool is to ease the creation of programs that require run-time assembling.

-It is currently heavily pre-alpha, so don't expect anything here to actually wrok.
+It is currently pre-alpha, a lot of testing is still necessary

 ## Features